FOREX-Dollar stands tall after Fed minutes back more US rate increases

 “A March rate hike is probably a done deal, and there seems to be an upgrade of the views on the economic outlook, so I can understand how market participants would think that there is a chance that the pace of rate hikes could increase to four times this year,” Suzuki said.

-“But personally, I have doubts as to whether that’s the Fed’s true intent,” Suzuki said, adding that chairman Jerome Powell’s Feb.
+“But personally, I have doubts as to whether that’s the Fed true intent,” Suzuki said, adding that chairman Jerome Powell’s Feb.
 28 congressional testimony on monetary policy would be a key near-term focus.

 Both U.S. bond yields and the dollar rose after the Fed minutes, with the U.S. 10-year Treasury yield rising to as high as 2.957 percent on Wednesday, the highest in four years.

-The Japanese currency gained broadly as speculation of a faster pace of U.S. rate hikes soured investors’ risk appetites and dented equities.
+The yen was bolstered, especially on the crosses, due to a pull-back in equities, said SMBC’s Suzuki.
+Tokyo’s Nikkei 225 index was down nearly 1.4 percent at 0150 GMT Thursday.

-The yen, which is supported by Japan’s current account surplus, is a traditional safe haven currency and tends to attract demand during times of uncertainty or waning risk appetite.
+The Japanese currency is a traditional safe haven currency that tends to attract demand when investors’ risk appetites are seen as waning.

+Against the yen, the euro slipped 0.5 percent to 131.69 yen , while the Australian dollar fell 0.6 percent to 83.61 yen.
+(Reporting by Masayuki Kitano; Editing by Richard Borsuk)